 Luxury Shoppers Demographics

-16. Millennials will be responsible for 130% of luxury market growth in the next seven years.
+16. Millennials will be responsible for 130% of luxury market growth in the next six years.

 Millennials currently make up 32% of total personal luxury market spending.
 But this will change by 2025 when 50% of the luxury market will depend on millennials’ pockets.